willfaustino/LastStopShop/README.md

 My "To Do" list looked like this:

-Create scenarios
+Create scenarios,
-Create UI
+Create UI,
-Shop features
+Shop features,
-Equip clothes
+Equip clothes,
-Interactions with the world and sounds
+Interactions with the world and sounds,
-Transitions between scenes
+Transitions between scenes.

 I tested each feature as I developed them and did a general test at the end after creating the build.